m-soro/Month_End_Inventory_SOP/README.md

 * September
 * December

-* During quarterly inventories, Outlet and Accounting rep counts the inventory.
+* During quarterly inventories, Outlet and Accounting rep counts the inventory in full.
 Step 5 is skipped.